Today's Sober Story comes from Anna, a 45-year-old living in Christchurch.

 Mrs D: Congratulations!
-I’m so happy for you.
-Aside from your wonderful baby can you identify any other main benefits that have emerged for you from getting sober?
+I'm so happy for you.
+Aside from your wonderful son can you identify any other main benefits that have emerged for you from getting sober?

 Anna: Its immeasurable really, every day feels like a gift.
-When I am surrounded by my family and my children laugh with me and confide in me and love me with all their hearts I know I could not have that if I had kept drinking.
+Being surrounded by my family who all laugh with me, confide in me and love me with all their hearts.
+I know I could not have that if I had kept drinking.
 Life still happens but without drink I now have a strength and resilience that gives me the confidence to take stuff on.

 Mrs D: Would you do anything differently given the chance to go through the process again?

 Anna: I wish I had done it earlier and I should have looked harder for support and other people’s stories so that I didn’t feel so alone with it.
 It wasn’t pretty, but it worked and that’s all that matters.

 Mrs D: Any advice or tips for those who are just starting on this journey?

 Ana: You cannot foresee how your life will change for the better in front of your eyes when you give up the drink, but it’s there waiting for you.
 Keep looking for what works, join communities like this one, go to AA, get a counsellor, read books, listen to podcasts – just keep going and going until you find it.